svarcoe/AppSecretsDemoProject/README.md

 </appSettings>
 ```

-This is the entire file, it is important that the root element is **** , otherwise you will get a compile or runtime error.
+This is the entire file, it is important that the root element is **appSettings**, otherwise you will get a compile or runtime error.
 Any new keys defined will be added and any existing keys will overwrite the value from the *web.config*.

 Overwriting values in the *web.config* is very useful for local development.
 Since the *secrets.config* file is never checked in, each developer can keep their own local app settings values without worrying about mistakenly checking them in and overriding the *web.config* default values.
 No more commenting out values in your *web.config*!

-The same thing works for the** connectionStrings** section, except in this case the entire section is overwritten.
-In fact, the *web.config *can’t have any elements under it or you will get errors.
+The same thing works for the *connectionStrings* section, except in this case the entire section is overwritten.
+In fact, the *web.config* can’t have any elements under it or you will get errors.
 The *web.config* will look like this

 ```
 <connectionStrings configSource="connectionStrings.config">